amiller/redblackmerkle/README.md

     insert()
     delete()          # not implemented yet

-Authenticated Data Structures are typically used in protocols between three parties: 1) the trusted Source, which creates the data and publishes a digest; 2) the untrusted Server, which maintains a copy of the data and responds to queries; and 3) the Client, which queries the server and verifies the responses against the known digest.
+Authenticated Data Structures are typically used in protocols between three parties: 1) the trusted Source, which creates the data and publishes a digest; 2) the untrusted Server, which maintains a copy of the data and responds to queries; and 3) the Client, which verifies the Server's responses against the known digest.

 In this implementation, the data structure requires O(N) storage and each operation takes O(log N) time.
 These operations also each produce an O(log N) Verification Object (a path through a Merkle tree) that can be used by a Client to verify the operation with O(log N) effort.
 The Client is only required to maintain O(1) state (specifically, the Merkle tree root hash).